Oluwastellar01/Age-calculator/README.md

 # Age-calculator

-### My attemp to build a calculator to compute age of any user using HTML, CSS, and Javascript.
+### Our attemp to build a calculator to compute age of any user using HTML, CSS, and Javascript.

-### I'm stellar